Yoga for Beginners

 Niyamas, the second limb of yoga, promote a disciplined and self-controlling lifestyle.
 Yoga for beginners should obey these principles by heart.

-These are very important for growing spiritual practices.
+These are essential for cultivating spiritual practices.
 There are five Niyamas:-

 • Saucha (Cleanliness);